Basics of Reverse Mortgages (aka HECMs)

 What The Heck’s a HECM?

-Pronounced Heck-Em, a Home Equity Conversion Mortgage is a type of Reverse Mortgage that is insured through the Federal Housing Administration (FHA) and is used to covert your home’s equity into tax-free cash, without having to make any monthly mortgage payments.
+Pronounced Heck-Em, a Home Equity Conversion Mortgage is a type of Reverse Mortgage loan that is insured through the Federal Housing Administration (FHA) and is used to covert your home’s equity into tax-free* cash, without having to make any monthly mortgage payments.
+You must continue to pay taxes, insurance, and maintain the home.
 Instead of monthly payments, this loan is repaid once the last remaining borrower leaves the home.

 Shore up your lines of credit when you do not need them so they are in place when you do.

 Not everyone qualifies.

 According to the rules set by the US Department of Housing and Urban Development (HUD), at least one borrower must be age 62; they must maintain the property as the primary residence and continue to pay the property taxes and homeowners insurance.
 Although credit scores are not a factor, borrowers must demonstrate a willingness and capacity to pay for basic maintenance, plus the taxes and insurance.

 To understand a Reverse Mortgage, you first must visualize how a forward or traditional mortgage works…Cash To Equity

 In a familiar traditional mortgage, it’s designed to turn cash into equity.
 With each monthly payment you take after tax cash money and pay it into equity.
 The first dollars of each monthly payment pays all the interest due for that month…every dollar above this required interest payment goes towards reducing the principle loan balance to build equity.

 NOTE: A forward mortgage requires you to make monthly payments every 30 days…this is how the lender collects interest on the money they lend.
 If you don’t pay, you can lose your home.
 It is quite common that a family will pay two or three times the loan amount in interest over time.

 …In a forward or traditional mortgage you are paying cash into interest first, in order to build equity.